Economic sanctions: Criticism

+According to a 2025 article in The Lancet Global Health, economic sanctions imposed by the United States and the European Union are associated with 38 million deaths from 1970 to 2021.
+In their Foreign Affairs article, "Sanctions of Mass Destruction," scholars John Mueller and Karl Mueller argue that economic sanctions have caused more deaths than all biological, chemical, and nuclear weapons throughout history, including the atomic bombings of Hiroshima and Nagasaki.

 Smart Sanctions

 One of the most popular suggestions to combat the humanitarian issues that arise from sanctions is the concept of "smart sanctions", and a lot of research has been done on this concept also known as targeted sanctions.
 The term "smart sanctions" refers to measures like asset freezes, travel bans, and arms embargoes that aim to target responsible parties like political leaders and elites with the goal of avoiding causing widespread collateral damage to innocent civilians and neighboring nations.

-Though there has been enthusiasm about the concept, as of 2016, the Targeted Sanctions Consortium (TSC) found that targeted sanctions only result in policy goals being met 22% of the time.
+Though there has been enthusiasm about the concept, as of 2016, the Targeted Sanctions Consortium (TSC) found that targeted sanctions only result in policy goals being met 22 percent of the time.

 Smart Sanctions have also not been totally successful in avoiding civilian harm or unintended consequences.
 For example, arms embargoes can impact the self-defense efforts of those under attack, aviation bans can affect a nation's transportation sector and the jobs of civilians associated with them, and financial sanctions targeting individuals raise due process issues.
 One example of smart sanctions in practice can be seen with sanctions imposed by the United States on the Russian Federation following the latter's 2014 annexation of Crimea, which were intended to exert pressure on Russia's financial sector.
 The sanctions resulted in American credit card companies Visa and Mastercard suspending all transactions of sanctioned Russian banks, effectively canceling the credit cards of ordinary Russian consumers.
+In addition, the suspension of the SWIFT payment system in Russia, following its 2022 invasion of Ukraine, led to the widespread adoption of its own domestic payment system and decreased reliance on Western banking.